 The ST\FIFO\DEPTH parameter can be set so that two FIFOs are generated.
-This allows tracing to occur on the same cycle by the highest Trigger States (TSSR register) as well as the other active Trigger States.
+This allows tracing to occur on the same cycle by the highest Trigger States (TSSR register) and the other active Trigger States.
 For example, Trigger States 4 or 7 can filter and write trace data on the same cycle as any lower numbered Trigger States.
 The FIFOs are emptied using a fairness arbitration.

-If multiple trace writes for Trigger States occur on the same clock cycle, trace data from SIGNALGRP<n> or CNTSEL from the highest numbered Trigger State takes priority when the parameter $ST_FIFO_DEPTH = 0$ .
+If multiple trace writes for Trigger States occur on the same clock cycle, trace data from SIGNALGRP<n> or CNTSEL from the highest numbered Trigger State takes priority when the parameter ST\FIFO\DEPTH = 0.
 The trace write from the lower numbered Trigger States is dropped and the trace data overwrite bit[5] in the trace header byte is set.
-In this implementation, where DEVID2 = 4, the trace data from Trigger State 4 will take precedence when there is a simultaneous write from another Trigger State.
+In this implementation, where DEVID2 = 4, the trace data from Trigger State 4 takes precedence when there is a simultaneous write from another Trigger State.
 This feature allows a prioritized trace of two SIGNALGRPs at the same time, but not the same clock cycle.
 Setting ST\FIFO\DEPTH to 4 or 8 allows simultaneous trace for up to four or eight clock cycles.

 The Trigger State Select Register, controls the second trace comparator.
-Setting bit[NUM\TRIG\STATES - 1], that is ALTTS[NUM\TRIG\STATES - 1] = 1, enables the independent trace capability of Trigger State 4 or 7.
+ALTTS[NUM\TRIG\STATES - 1] = 1 enables the independent trace capability of Trigger State 4 or 7 for the appropriate Trigger State (one-hot encoded).

 When this bit is set, Trigger State 4 or 7 cannot be used in a loop with other Trigger States using NEXTSTATE<n> and ALTNEXTSTATE<n> with Trigger State 4 or 7 as a destination.
 Also, Trigger State 4 or 7 cannot update or drive an ACTION or ALTACTION.